AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-quick-start.md

 ## Step 5: Read data

 SDS includes different read methods for retrieving data from streams.
 For more information, see [Read data](xref:sdsReadingData).
-The examples below show reading a data point that was recently written.
+The examples below show how to read a data point that was recently written.
 You need an index or indexes in a read data call—in this case, a timestamp for that data point.

 Read a data point from SDS at a distinct index by making a REST API call to CONNECT data services: